[Phil Wilson in the Chair]

 It is a pleasure to serve under your chairmanship, Mr Wilson.
 I congratulate the hon.
 Member for Brecon and Radnorshire (Chris Davies) on securing the debate and on his excellent speech in support of Swansea for the city of culture.
 He told us that his constituency stretches down very close to the boundary of Swansea in the town of Ystradgynlais, and reminded us of the city’s history, including, in particular, the fact that Swansea was among the cities that suffered heavily during the blitz in the second world war.
 Often that is not widely recalled; Swansea really suffered at that time.

-We had a wonderful contribution from very good friend the Member for Swansea East (Carolyn Harris), who is a passionate campaigner on many subjects—a successful one, who I am sure hopes to be successful on this occasion.
+We had a wonderful contribution from my very good friend the Member for Swansea East (Carolyn Harris), who is a passionate campaigner on many subjects—a successful one, who I am sure hopes to be successful on this occasion.
 Her description of Swansea made it sound rather like the garden of Eden.

 I hope she is not suggesting that original sin was invented there, but her description certainly conveyed the beauty of the city and its environs very well.